Freiling87/CCU/CCU/Scratchpad.md

 What a good guy
 ###			C	Protect never
 Well okay damn dude
+###			C	Remorseful
+Will do something shitty, but then regret it and go Annoyed at employer.
+###			C	Remorsefuler
+As above but hostile
 ###			C	Short Fuse
 Hostile at 4 strikes, Annoyed at 1
 ###			C	Shorter Fuse